batfish/batfish/questions/Parameters.md

 * `resolveLocationSpecifier` shows the set of locations represented by the given input.
 * `resolveIpsOfLocationSpecifier` shows the mapping from locations to IPs that will be used in `traceroute` and   `reachability` questions when IPs are not explicitly specified.

+## MLAG ID Specifier

+A specification for a set of MLAG Ids.

+* `domain1` indicates a single domain with that name.

+* `domain1, domain2` indicates these two domains.

+* `/domain/` indicates all domains with that substring.

+#### MLAG ID Specifier Grammar

+An MLAG ID specifier grammar follows the enum set grammar (see above) with the base set of values as all Ids that appear in the snapshot.

 ## Named Structure Specifier